 Almost every state has a disorderly conduct law making it a crime to be drunk in public, "disturb the peace," or loiter in certain areas.
 Since the statutes are often used as "catch-all" crimes, many types of obnoxious or unruly conduct may fit the definition.
-Police often use a disorderly conduct charge to keep the peace when a person is behaving in a disruptive manner, but presents no serious public danger.
+Generally speaking, police often use a disorderly conduct charge to keep the peace when a person is behaving in a disruptive manner, but presents no serious public danger.

-The definition of disorderly conduct, the penalties can vary widely and often depend on the exact nature of the conduct.
+Similar to the definition of disorderly conduct, the penalties can vary widely and often depend on the exact nature of the conduct.
 For lesser offenses, a police officer may simply issue a citation requiring the recipient to pay a fine, like a traffic ticket.

-What Can You Do?
+What Can You Do About Disorderly Conduct?